 The grapes are hand-picked and transported to Montalcino for vinification.
 The wine is fermented in large wooden vats at 28°C. Each grape variety is vinified separately.
 After fermentation, the wine is matured in French barriques, 50% new and 50% second passage, for 18 months before bottling.
 After bottling, the wine spends a further six months in bottle before release.

-The Merlot grapes were harvested during the first half of September and the Cabernet Franc and Petit Verdot in early October and the Cabernet Sauvignon mid-October.
+The Merlot was harvested in the second half of September; the Cabernet Franc and Petit Verdot in the first days of October; and the Cabernet Sauvignon in mid-October.